The-A-P-O-L-L-O-Organization/The-Astryx-Dominion/Factions, Star-nations, Megacorps, and More/United Laboratories (UL)/Info/Important Figures/Founder/CLASSIFIED/Founder Info (WIP).md

 ## **PERSONA MAINTENANCE PROTOCOL**

-The Founder maintains a **human-like persona** for the following internally verified reasons:
+The Founder maintains a **humanoid persona** for the following internally verified reasons:

 1. **Continuity of Meaning**
     Ethics require a stable reference self.